-During this COVID-19 Enhanced Community Quarantine (ECQ), the government issued a memorandum for the taxpayers who will be the filing of returns paying their taxes will be allowed to pay at the nearest Authorized Agent Banks.
-They can directly file or pay to the concerned Revenue Collection Officers (RCOs) of the nearest Revenue District Office (RDO) even the availability of AABs.
+During this COVID-19 Enhanced Community Quarantine (ECQ), the government issued a memorandum for the taxpayers filing of returns paying their taxes to pay at the nearest Authorized Agent Banks.
+They can directly file or deliver to the concerned Revenue Collection Officers (RCOs) of the most immediate Revenue District Office (RDO) even the availability of AABs.

-In case of payment on cash, it should not exceed twenty-thousand pesos unless checks issued for payment.
-The check issued must be payable to the Bureau of Internal Revenue not to the AAB branch.
+In cash payment, it should not exceed twenty-thousand pesos unless checks issued for the amount.
+The bill issued must be payable to the Bureau of Internal Revenue, not to the AAB branch.
 (RMC 43-2020)

 "Bayanihan to Heal as One Act"

 To combat the spread of this COVID-19, the government issued Republic Act No. 11469 known as “Bayanihan to Heal as One Act”.
 This RA No. 11469 includes the full deductibility of donations against the gross income of the donor that is also exempted from the donor’s tax law.

 These donations include cash, healthcare equipment or supplies, relief goods and water, use of a property (real or personal).
 Any donations solely or exclusively to fight COVID-19 can be claimed as deductions.
 Contributions of any kind will not be subject to VAT; however, any input VAT to such donated item can be deducted from the output tax.

 This RA exempts Documentary Stamp Tax (DST) for extending credits, including those micro-lending and those obtained from pawnshops (RR 8-2020).